 GA: F Vin (4142)

-In the centre Cupid is sitting on a peacock, which alludes to the family name of the bride, Pauw.
+In the centre, Cupid is sitting on a peacock, which alludes to the family name of the bride, Pauw.
 Cupid carries tools in his hands, which he needs to pierce the large barrel upon which the peacock stands.
 The barrel is surrounded by all sorts of tools that are associated with the production of wine.
 And at the right a little Bacchus, god of wine, holds a glass in one hand and a wine bottle in the other, indicating that the bride’s father is a wine merchant.
 At the left there is a boy dressed in a fur coat, who lights a fire with (ice) blocks.
 The groom’s first name is Ysbrand, which means ice (Ys) burning (brand).
 The last name of his mother is Hyver [Yver] which means winter, symbolized by the fur coat.
 The vignette is crowned with the intertwined initials of the couple.
 On a banderole above the whole scene the motto ‘Virtus sine superbia, & voluptas sine libidine, animos aeternis flammis accendent’ is engraved which means Virtue without pride, and pleasure without lust, may inflame the emotions with eternal fire.

 XII 1729